Nathan H. Lents: Books

 In 2016, Lents published his first book, Not So Different: Finding Human Nature in Animals with Columbia University Press.
-The book has received favorable reviews from Publishers Weekly, The Quarterly Review of Biology, Psychology Today, and several others.
-Lents says "…by exploring why animals behave as they do, we learn a lot about ourselves."
-He says the book is about us, it only pretends to be about animals.
-Lents said his goal, when writing this book, was to: "dispel two big misconceptions: that evolution produces perfection or anything like it, and that humans are the pinnacle of evolution."
+The book received favorable reviews from Publishers Weekly, The Quarterly Review of Biology, Psychology Today, and several others.
+According to Lents, "…by exploring why animals behave as they do, we learn a lot about ourselves."
+He says the book is really about us, it only pretends to be about animals.

 In 2018, Houghton Mifflin Harcourt published his second book, Human Errors: A Panorama of Our Glitches, from Pointless Bones to Broken Genes, which was listed by Publishers Weekly as a "Big Title" for spring 2018 in the Science category.
-In this book, Lents explains that humans no longer need to rely on the body's physical ability because we learned to solve life's challenges by using our brains to invent tools and our social capabilities to allow for division of labor and cooperation.
+Lents said his goal was to: "dispel two big misconceptions: that evolution produces perfection or anything like it, and that humans are the pinnacle of evolution."
+Lents explains that humans no longer need to rely on the body's physical ability because we learned to solve life's challenges by using our brains to invent tools and our social capabilities to allow for division of labor and cooperation.
 Human Errors received many favorable reviews and was included on recommended summer reading lists in The Wall Street Journal, Discover Magazine, EndPoints, the Financial Times, and was "Book of the Month" for August 2018 in Geographical Magazine.

-As of September 2022, Lents is finishing up a new book expected to be published in late 2023.
-Its subject will be human sexuality, including gender topics, and it will discuss how agriculture and civilization constrained and narrowed the diverse sexual expression of prehistoric humans.
-Lents will argue that human sexuality is "flexible", able to conform to the mandates of heteronormative power structures but not inherently monogamous.
+In February 2025, HarperCollins published The Sexual Evolution: How 500 Million Years of Sex, Gender, and Mating Shape Modern Relationships., which recounts the evolution of sex, gender, sexuality, and sexual relationships in the animal world and analyzes how that history impacts sex and gender in human beings.
+Lents argues that human sexuality is "diverse, flexible, and adaptable", able to conform to the mandates of heteronormative power structures but not inherently monogamous.
+The book has received positive reviews from Newsweek, Publishers Weekly (starred review), and Kirkus reviews.